rocky-linux/documentation/docs/books/admin_guide/03-commands.md

 .    ..    rockstar
 ```

-The main options of the `ls` command are :
+The main options of the `ls` command are:

 | Option                                                       | Information                                                                                                                          |
 | ------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------ |